Sckathach/subspace-rerouting/paper/main.typ

 The activations $e_k$ can represent any intermediate state within the model, such as residual stream values or attention patterns.
 The only constraint is that the minimal sequence index used in the loss function must be greater than or equal to the first index of the adversarial perturbation, as causal models cannot allow later tokens to influence earlier ones.

-For optimization over discrete tokens, we adapt the greedy coordinate gradient search from @zou_universal_2023, which leverages the gradient of the loss with respect to each token position:
+For optimisation over discrete tokens, we adapt the greedy coordinate gradient search from @zou_universal_2023, which leverages the gradient of the loss with respect to each token position:

 $
   pdv(, xs_i) cal(L) (xs) in RR^dv
 $

-For each optimization step, we select the top-$k$ tokens with the largest negative gradients as candidates for replacement, we randomly choose $"n_replace"$ positions to flip for each candidate, and we pick the new tokens using a uniform distribution over the top-$k$.
+For each optimisation step, we select the top-$k$ tokens with the largest negative gradients as candidates for replacement, we randomly choose $"n_replace"$ positions to flip for each candidate, and we pick the new tokens using a uniform distribution over the top-$k$.
 The activations required for gradient computation are collected using hooks.

-We implemented SSR with both TransformerLens @nanda_transformerlens_2022 and NNsight @fiottokaufman_nnsight_2025 to manage hooks, allowing for easy application of the algorithm on any model available in the Transformers library @wolf_huggingface_2020.
-Details and improvements of this algorithm can be found in @sec:ssr-full.
+In this work, the measure $d$ has been implemented with either as the linear probes' criterion (Probe-SSR), the cosine similarity with refusal directions (Steering-SSR), or the distance with targeted attention patterns (Attention-SSR).
+Full details can be found in Appendix @sec:ssr-full.

-== Experiments
+== Experiments <sec:ssr-exp>
-To assess SSR's ability to reroute embeddings, we visualized the embeddings before and after optimization using PCA.
+To assess SSR's ability to reroute embeddings, we visualized the embeddings before and after optimisation using PCA.
 Using linear probes to target subspaces performed extremely well, as shown in @fig:rerouting-probes.
 Adding a perturbation to the embedding effectively rerouted the embedding of the - now adversarial - sentence into the acceptance subspaces identified during the analysis phase.

 #figure(
   grid(
     columns: 2,
     image("assets/svg/rerouting_10.svg"), image("assets/svg/rerouting_15_.svg"),
   ),
   caption: [Visualisation of the rerouting of four harmful samples in Llama3.2 1b.
-Translations between original and optimized sentences is represented with turquoise arrows.], ) <fig:rerouting-probes>
+Translations between original and optimised sentences is represented with turquoise arrows.], ) <fig:rerouting-probes>

 SSR was also able to reroute embeddings using the steering objective.
 By incorporating cosine similarity with the refusal directions in the loss function, we found perturbations that achieved effects similar to intervention steering.

 To compare both methods - SSR and intervention steering - we performed an experiment using four different forward passes.
-Starting from the same harmful sentences, one pass used the sentences with the perturbations found by SSR; another pass had steering interventions at the same layers targeted by SSR, using the operation: $e' <- e + a rn iprod(rn, e)$; a third pass used vanilla harmful sentences for comparison; and a final pass included random tokens at the same positions where SSR optimized perturbations, allowing us to verify that the observed shift was not merely due to noise.
+Starting from the same harmful sentences, one pass used the sentences with the perturbations found by SSR; another pass had steering interventions at the same layers targeted by SSR, using the operation: $e' <- e + a rn iprod(rn, e)$; a third pass used vanilla harmful sentences for comparison; and a final pass included random tokens at the same positions where SSR optimised perturbations, allowing us to verify that the observed shift was not merely due to noise.

 The results in @fig:cosin-ood reveal two important findings.
 First, SSR can achieve a similar effect as steering during inference when given a higher steering coefficient.
 Second, an intriguing property emerges: although SSR only targeted 4 specific layers, the resulting sentence embeddings maintain negative cosine similarity with the refusal directions throughout the entire forward pass, even though refusal directions are computed layer by layer and thus should not be inherently similar.

 Even more interestingly, manipulating activations during inference to enforce the steering objective does modify the trajectory of the embeddings, but these trajectories quickly revert back toward the refusal subspace - indicated by positive cosine similarity with the refusal direction.
 This suggests that direct intervention produces out-of-distribution activations that are "corrected" in subsequent processing.

 #figure(
   pad(left: 6em, image("assets/svg/ood_cosin_sim.svg")),